ThomasWeinert/php-extension-sample/README.md

 ## class implements interface

-A sample class that implements the JsonSerializeable interface.
+A sample class that implements the JsonSerializable interface.